 Major Departmental Requirements (45 credits)

-- Any college level statistics course with a grade of "C" or better (3 cr.)*
+- Any college level statistics course with a passing grade*

 - HCS 409 Introduction to Alcohol and Other Drugs

 - HCS 421 Group Counseling Skills for Alcohol and Other Drugs